Cart 0

 Jeff (Masters of Transformational Development) has long history of working in Myanmar.
 Since 2006 he’s headed Pink Jade Educational Fund building schools and supporting students in Myanmar’s remote communities.

 Jeff is also actively involved with supporting the Myanmar ethnic refugee communities in Perth.
-Jeff has a lovely wife Margie, two sons and three grandsons.
-He works across eight Catholic and independent schools in the northern suburbs of Perth managing a careers program.
+Jeff has a lovely wife Margie, two sons and eight grandsons.
+He works across ten Catholic and independent schools in the northern suburbs of Perth managing a careers program.
 He is also actively involved in the Joondalup Christmas Lunch and his church community.

 Jeff has been a Sustain board member since 2011.